 Help spread the word.
 See FAQ for details.

-What you may not know is that this very same party lead under Mike Harris and Ernie Eves de-regulated the energy sector during their time in power.
+I bet you're mad about the Ontario Liberal Party's Gas-fire Power plant Scandal.
+You certainly have a right to be.
+This is not the only scandal in Ontario involving gas or electricity.
+There is another which involves the Progressive Conservative Party.
+What you may not know is that this very party lead under Mike Harris and Ernie Eves de-regulated the energy sector during their time in office.

 The business plan is called commodity brokering.
 Companies claim that they buy gas and hydro from the spot market in bulk, at times that its cheapest, natural gas in the summer for instance.
 Then they sell it back to the consumer at a fixed price.
 Because natural gas is expensive in the winter, in theory they will be able to sell it back to the consumer for more than the original purchase price but less than the current market price.
 Thus they can save you money while turning a profit.
 It all makes sense right?

 The argument is logical.
 Nevertheless many consumers who have signed up for these contracts since the time they were first offered have found that in the long run they lost money, often to the tune of thousands.
 Where is this money going?

 Frank Klees, retired Progressive Conservative MPP for Newmarket-Aurora is the guy that came in second to Hudak in the last provincial leadership race.
 He is was high profile Tory who held cabinet positions under Harris.
 The owner of Universal Energy Alternatives underwrote one fifth of his entire campaign with a donation of $34K.
 Not only did Universal give Klees a big donation, they also gave him a seat on their board of directors.
 When Universal Energy was sold to Just Energy, they gave him a seat on the board there too.
 In other words if you want to vote for the guy that comes to your door to sign you up for a price protection plan then the Progressive Conservative Party is who you should pick on your ballot!